qtumproject/qtum-x86-book/intro/hello.md

     qx86start
     qx86cli generate 600 # this will generate 600 blocks.
-This will start the chain and give us some coins to work with qx86deploy helloworld.qbit
+This will start the chain and give us some coins to work with qx86make # run this from the working directory of your C file and Makefile to get the .o, .elf, and .qbit files qx86deploy helloworld.qbit
     qx86cli generate 1 # generate 1 block so that we can mine our contract and ensure its processed